Maharava/Jovian_Cards/docs/megacorp.md

 # Megacorp Faction File

 ## Overview
 **The Megacorps** represent the raw industrial and capitalist might of the billionaire class.
+Technically, they are chartered entities within the Republic, but they operate in the massive blind spots created by the Republic's crippling bureaucracy.
-Outside of the Republic and new Confederacy, they are the law—but law comes with a cost.

-While the Republic claims jurisdiction, **Ira Corp** and its subsidiaries enforce it—strictly for profit.
+Outside of the Core Worlds, they are the law. **Ira Corp** and its subsidiaries enforce their will strictly for profit.
 They view the Jovian bio-hackers not as people, but as intellectual property theft waiting to be "reacquired."
-Other megacorps, such as **Solarin Industries**, focus their efforts on harvesting the near-endless supplies and resources of the system, while **Haxaway** holds a monopoly on the system's Dyson Swarm and fusion matter facilities, supplying a third of the system's fuel and energy needs on their own.

 *   **Archetype:** Industrial Swarm / Aggro / Resource Denial
 *   **Visual Style:** Sleek matte-black composites, neon orange warning lights, faceless security helmets, swarms of utilitarian drones.

+---

+## The Corporate-Republic Dynamic
+The CEOs of the major corps possess a dangerous arrogance.
+They believe they have outgrown the Republic.
+*   **The Reality:** They exist only because the Republic is too slow to regulate them.
+They exploit legal loopholes, bribe the right committees, and operate in the "grey zones" where Republic law takes years to arrive.
+*   **The Risk:** Should the Republic ever formulate a unified policy to break Corporate power, the Corps would be dismantled overnight.
+The Corps survive by ensuring that policy remains trapped in committee forever.

 ---